-In his first term, Josh has already distinguished himself as a bipartisan leader who believes in working together across party lines to find common ground to get things done.
-Shortly after he was sworn in, Josh was elected Co-Chair of the Problem Solvers Caucus, a group of 24 Democrats and 24 Republicans who work together to find solutions for our nation’s toughest challenges.
+In his first two terms, Josh has already distinguished himself as a bipartisan leader who believes in working together across party lines to find common ground to get things done.
+Shortly after he was sworn in in 2017, Josh was elected Co-Chair of the Problem Solvers Caucus, a group of 24 Democrats and 24 Republicans who work together to find solutions for our nation’s toughest challenges.
 Recognizing his efforts, the nonpartisan Lugar Center named Josh the most bipartisan freshman member of Congress.

 Josh is making a difference by working across the aisle and delivering results for our families.
 When he got to Congress, Josh quickly began working with local officials to claw back more of our hard earned money.
 Before Josh took office, the Fifth District got back only $0.33 for every dollar we paid in federal taxes.
 Meanwhile, Moocher States like Mississippi and Alabama got back as much as $4.38 for every dollar they paid.
 Already, Josh has helped return 16% more of our tax dollars – that’s $290 per family to help our towns lower property taxes, improve crumbling roads, bridges and tunnels, and provide the equipment first responders need to fight crime and terror.